 Further, PFS financing promotes innovation by providing funding for projects that might otherwise be deemed too risky or unproven to attract funds upfront.
 The promise of immediate funds also increases certainty that the project will move forward with a specified scale and timeline in mind.
 This added clarity encourages stakeholders to collaborate on initiatives that they may otherwise pursue independently at a smaller scale or not at all.

-What Conditions Need to be in Place for a Successful PFS Project?
+What Conditions Need to Be in Place for a Successful PFS Project?

 Before undertaking a PFS project, it is important to consider the conditions under which these projects are most likely to succeed.
-As one entity seeking to expand its range of financing opportunities, the U.S. Forest Service’s (USFS) National Partnership Office Conservation Finance Team has developed some considerations on what conditions lead to successful PFS implementation.
+As one entity seeking to expand its range of financing opportunities, the U.S. Forest Service’s (USFS) National Partnership Office Team has developed some considerations on what conditions lead to successful PFS implementation.
 Their thinking has evolved through work with partners such as the Conservation Finance Network, the National Forest Foundation and outcomes-based capital firm Quantified Ventures.

 First, given the complexity and cost associated with PFS transactions, it is best to explore other more traditional funding routes before turning to PFS.
 For instance, USFS tries to focus use of PFS financing on projects with implementation costs totaling more than $3 million.
 At this scale, other sources of funding are less likely to be available for USFS projects and transaction costs are more manageable.